Open command prompt as an administrator and run the following command.

 to the inventory.

 A few tests are included for you to test the basic functionality of the microservices.
-If a test failure occurs, then you might have introduced a bug into the code.
-To run the tests, wait for all pods to be in the ready state before proceeding further.
+If a test fails, then you might have introduced a bug into the code.
+To run the tests, wait until all pods are in the ready state before proceeding further.
 The default properties that are defined in the pom.xml

 Property | Description |